oz/tz/README.md

 # Installing

-If a build is provided for you architecture, you can directly grab a release, but no one will be harmed if you build from source, as only linux/amd64 builds are provided for now.
+I provide linux/amd64 builds for "official" releases, and you can build from source for your favorite architecture.
+Kind souls have also packaged the program for other OSes.

 ## Packages